Introduction

 - It’s possible to call

-with an arbitrary size (and this will be the freed object that we are going to replace to cause a UAF) which means that we can target our favourite slab cache (based on what we need, ofc) - We can write as much as we want in the buffer with the
+kmallocwith an arbitrary size (and this will be the freed object that we are going to replace to cause a UAF) which means that we can target our favourite slab cache (based on what we need, ofc) - We can write as much as we want in the buffer with the

 # Extend the Race Time Window

-that can be suspended arbitrarly handling page fault in user-space !
+We know we have a small race window with few instructions while copying data from userland to kernel as explained before, but the great news is that we have a copy_from_user that can be suspended arbitrarly handling page fault in user-space !
 Since I was exploiting the vulnerability in a 4.9 kernel (4.9.223) and hence userfaultd is still not unprivileged as in >5.11, we can still use it to extend our race window and have the necessary time to re-allocate a buffer!

 # Exploitation Plan